Top Mariners draft pick Emerson Hancock makes ‘debut’ with batting-practice session in Tacoma

 Hancock’s fastball sat around 95-97 mph with a biting breaking ball at 78-79 mph and an outstanding change-up with nasty, fading movement to the arm side at 85-87 mph.

-Mariners general manager Jerry Dipoto sat in the unoccupied scout’s seats of Cheney watching Hancock intently.
+Mariners general manager Jerry Dipoto sat in the unoccupied scouts’ seats of Cheney watching Hancock intently.

 “The stuff is awesome,” Dipoto said via text message.
 “I was particularly impressed with how polished the change-up looks.”